Isoko region: Education

 The Isoko Region is a home to Delta State University, - popularly known as Oleh Campus - it is a State government owned university in Nigeria with the main campus located at Abraka.
 The Oleh campus was established with the 1995 Amended Edict.
 The university houses the Faculty of law and Faculty of Engineering.

-Isoko Region is also a home to The Delta State Polytechnic Ozoro, it is one of the three polytechnics in Delta State, Nigeria.
-The polytechnic offers National Diplomas and Higher National Diplomas in courses of Science, Social science and Art.
+Isoko Region is also a home to The Southern Delta University (formerly a State Polytechnic) Ozoro, it was one of the three polytechnics in Delta State, Nigeria.
+The university offers Degrees, National Diplomas and Higher National Diplomas in courses of Science, Social science and Art.

 There are also Several secondary schools and postsecondary schools in the region.
 The Isoko people know the value of education and encourage their young ones to attend school.
 The Isoko people have been known to be very passionate about location of education infrastructure in their communities, believing it is a mark of progress.

 Early emphasis was on teacher-training schools and this led to a glut of teachers in the community.
 This is rapidly changing as opportunities offered by other professions are recognized.

 Major post-primary educational institutions in the region include Notre Dame College, Ozoro; James Welch Grammar School [Best school in the Isoko land], Emevor; Saint Joseph's Teacher's College, Ozoro; Saint Michael's College Oleh; Anglican Grammar School, Ozoro, Ofagbe Technical College, Ofagbe, and several more.
 Post-secondary schools include a campus of the Delta State University at Oleh and the Delta State Polytechnic at Ozoro.